Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Preliminaries

 The \emph{Holevo quantity} of an ensemble $\{p_i,\rho_i\}_{i=1}^m$ of $\,m\leq+\infty$ quantum states is defined as

-where the second formula is valid if $H(\bar{\rho})<+\infty$.
-This quantity is an upper bound for the classical information obtained by recognizing states of the ensemble by quantum measurements \cite{H-73}.
-It plays important role in analysis of information properties of quantum systems and channels \cite{H-SCI,Wilde}.
+where the second expression is valid if $H(\bar{\rho})<+\infty$.
+This quantity is an upper bound for the classical information obtained from the ensemble by quantum measurements \cite{H-73}.
+It is essentially used in analysis of information properties of quantum channels and systems \cite{H-SCI,Wilde}.